 Purchase a cold storage wallet: If you are anticipating receiving a large donation via crypto, we highly recommend purchasing a cold storage wallet to transfer funds to once a sale is complete.

-Verify your Foundation profile
+Verifying your Foundation profile

 Verify your profile by connecting a Twitter or Instagram account.
 This is important as it builds context for your organization and gives bidders the confidence they need to start collecting your NFTs.